talhavawda/student-lab-sectioning/ifs-solver/Readme.md

             solution at the end.
 The BEST solution wasn't a very big improvement on the first solution, and the quality of the solutions seemed to have decreased over time.
             - Further changed StopWhenComplete to true and Timeout to 300
-            - SEE src/main/resources/Readme.md for info about the configuration file I'm using for the solver
+            - SEE src/main/resources/Readme.md for info about the configuration file I'm using for the solver (and more changes I made to it)
          - Upon relooking at the raw input data files given by UKZN, I noticed that in the "Final Practical allocations Semester 1 2020 Overall" file (also containing the scheduled practical timetables but for both campuses), I have noticed that it includes additional courses that were not included in the  Wvl/pmb" sem1 2020 table" files.
 So I need to go remodify the Courses.xlsx input file